A-Justice/smart-tooltip/README.md

 ```

-*Feel free to clone the github repo and inport main.css and index.js to your project
+*Feel free to clone the github repo and import main.css and index.js to your project
 <!-- smart-tooltip supports 2 options all of which are optional
 * *type * - _hard | soft_ (Defaults to soft) -->